 What Does College Actually Cost?

-Today's students spend an average of $1,200 each school year on books and other supplies.
+Among the major college costs today's students have to consider are textbooks and other academic supplies.
+The College Board found that students spent about $1,200 on books and other supplies in 2017-18 at both public and private non-profit four-year schools.
 You may be able to reduce this expense by buying used textbooks and supplies or by using digital versions of textbooks whenever possible.
 You also may be able to purchase previous editions of textbooks, but check with your professor before you buy.

 If you take your car to college, you'll likely have to buy a parking pass.
 The annual cost of college parking passes varies from school to school, so do your research beforehand so that you know what to expect.
-To cut the costs of parking (and gas) consider using public transportation, walking, or riding a bike.
+Affordable Schools reports that parking costs can be anywhere from $40 up to $2,500 per semester, depending on where the school is located.
+It's no surprise that often parking costs are much higher in bigger cities.
+To help cut the costs of parking (and gas) consider using public transportation, walking or riding a bike.

 FAFSA is a registered service mark of the U.S. Department of Education.